seg/tutorials/1512_Semblance_coherence_and_discontinuity/writeup.md

 undocumented.
 For that reason, we won't directly refer to or compare commercially available implementations in this tutorial.
 However, most proprietary discontinuity attributes are similar to (or based on) published algorithms.
-Therefore, understanding widely cited published algorithms for discontinuity is a good first step to understanding the trade-offs between different commercial implementations.
+Therefore, understanding widely-cited published algorithms for discontinuity helps understand the trade-offs between different commercial implementations.

-We'll focus on demonstrating a few of the most cited published discontinuity algorithms with short Python code snippets using the numpy, scipy, and matplotlib Python libraries.
+We'll focus on demonstrating a few of the most cited discontinuity algorithms in the literature with short Python code snippets using the numpy, scipy, and matplotlib Python libraries.
 The data we'll be working with is a small subset of the Penobscot 3D seismic dataset from offshore Nova Scotia, owned by the Nova Scotia Department of Energy and distributed by dGB Earth Sciences under an